AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

    :widths: 20, 100, 20, 20, 20

-   "mapsize", "Width of the ROI in degrees","float", 40, "no" "useEDPmatrixforEXP", "Use the EDP matrix to generate the exposure map.
-Possible values = [*yes*, *no*]", "boolean", "yes", "no"
-   "expstep", "| Step size of the exposure map, if 'None' it depends by
+   "mapsize", "Width of the ROI in degrees","float", 40, "no" "useEDPmatrixforEXP", "Use the EDP matrix to generate the exposure map.", "boolean", "False", "no" "expstep", "| Step size of the exposure map, if 'None' it depends by
    | round(1 / binsize, 2) (e.g. 0.3->3, 0.25->4, 0.1->10)", "int", "None", "no"
    "spectralindex", "Spectral index of the exposure map", "float", 2.1, "no"